-Government-Wide and Fund Financial Statements
+Government-wide and Fund Financial Statements

-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the activities of the District.
-Governmental activities, which normally are supported by taxes, charges for services, and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on user charges for support.
-The District does not report any business-type activities.
+The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the activities of the District.
+Governmental activities are generally supported by taxes, charges for services and intergovernmental revenues.